-RACINE, WISCONSIN, MARCH 5, 2017: Over Our Head Players concluded the 2017 Snowdance® 10 Minute Comedy Festival on Sunday by presenting the audience favorite Best in Snow prizes.
-Over the five week sold-out Snowdance run, each attendee played judge via their votes.
-The Best in Snow winning entry was Game Day by Robert O’Connell from Coral Springs, Florida.
-Second place went to Jesus Feeds the 4,999 by Kay Phillips of Sierra Vista, Arizona.
-Third place went to The Exit Interview by Nina Kissinger from Chicago Illinois.
+RACINE, WISCONSIN, FEBRUARY 26, 2023: Over Our Head Players concluded the “2023 Snowdance® 10 Minute Comedy Festival” on Sunday by presenting the audience favorite ‘Best in Snow’ prizes.
+Over the five-week sold-out Snowdance run, each attendee played judge via their votes.
+The Best in Snow winning entry was Too Hot to Handle by Michael L. Johnson of Racine, Wisconsin, second place went to Celebrities In Space by Jessica Moss of Toronto, Canada, and Third place went to The Exit Interview by Nina Kissinger from Chicago Illinois.
 This is the first Snowdance win for Michael Johnson, and only the third time in 19 years that a current Racine resident took home the prize.

 After the final Snowdance performance Sunday, the audience voted for their favorites, just as audiences at each of the previous 24 performances had done.
 The final show’s tally was added to the votes from throughout the run.
 Then, the Snowdance ensemble came together for the Closing Ceremonies.